namyamalik/hangman/README.md

 * Each word in the text file is less than 200 characters long
 * There are less than 1000 words to scan in the text file (aka 1000 lines since there is 1 word per line)

 * User inputs a guess that is less than 200 characters long

+#### Non-Assumptions
+* User may type in lowercase or uppercase alphabets, the program will treat them as identical

+#### Potential Next Steps
+* Graphics